htpcstation/htpcstation/README.md

 ## Current Limitations

-- Changing which tabs are visible requires restarting the app.
-- HTPC Station does not scrape ROM metadata.
+- ROM scraping is not yet supported.
 You need another scraper to create `gamelist.xml` files and download artwork before HTPC Station can display your retro game library.
+Importing from Batocera or Knulli works great.
 - Continue Watching is hidden for managed and kids Plex profiles.
 This is a Plex platform limitation with no known workaround.
+- Changing which tabs are visible requires restarting the app.
 - Moonlight host pairing must be done through Moonlight's own interface.
 You can open it from Settings by pressing "Open Moonlight."
 - Large Plex audio playlists (over 1,000 tracks) are hidden to avoid performance issues.
 - Live TV requires an HDHomeRun tuner connected through Plex DVR.
 Channels not available on the tuner show "Not available" in the guide.